Wildcard Certificate¶

 | kubeseal --cert <path to public cert> \

-> <path to repo>/letsencrypt-wildcard-cert/sealedsecret-cloudflare-api-token-secret.yaml
+> <path to repo>/cert-manager/sealedsecret-cloudflare-api-token-secret.yaml

-Staging Certificate¶
+Staging Certificate

 Finally, we create our certificates!
 Here's an example certificate resource which uses the letsencrypt-staging issuer (to avoid being rate-limited while learning!).
 I save this in my flux repo as /letsencrypt-wildcard-cert/certificate-wildcard-cert-letsencrypt-staging.yaml